OpenLiberty/cloud-hosted-guides/instructions/cloudnativejava-masterclass/module-1.md

 At this point, you can stop the server by pressing **CTRL+C** in the shell session that the server runs in.

-## Well done
+# Well done

-Well done you have learned the basics of packaging, deploying and updating an application on Open Liberty
+Well done you have learned the basics of packaging, deploying and updating an application on Open Liberty.